Why teams use Prompt Builder (with free prompts you can copy and paste)

 1) Title (H1)

-2) Meta description (<= 155 chars)
+2) Meta description (max 155 characters)

-3) Sections with H2/H3s and bullets
+3) Sections with H2 and H3 headings and bullet points

 4) Internal links (topics only, no URLs)